 - Otherwise, the snowplow status will be Normal Speed.

 Considerations when working with choices

-There are many considerations when working with choice's including:
+There are many considerations when working with choices, including the following:

 - Each choice requires at least one conditional statement.